 Most of the glass formulas for flint glass called for 33% lead, which is about the same percentage as present

-day Waterford Crystal.
-Most department stores & glass shops today sell crystal that usually runs between 24% and 28% lead.
 The characteristics of the traditional pressed flint glass pieces are: they have superior light refraction (brilliance); a resonance when struck (bell tone); and are rather heavy.
-They are a beautiful work of American craftsmanship.
+They are beautiful works of American craftsmanship.
 Although the pieces were pressed in a mold, the pitchers, creamers, & mugs had the handles

 A very rare Colonial pattern 10"